-It was a workshop on the basics of intellectual property law put together by the Community Development Project, Legal Aid Society, New York’s Lower East Side People’s Federal Credit Union, and law firm Fitzpatrick, Cella, Harper & Scinto.
+A recent workshop on the basics of intellectual property law was put together by the Community Development Project, Legal Aid Society, New York’s Lower East Side People’s Federal Credit Union, and law firm Fitzpatrick, Cella, Harper & Scinto.
 They provide workshops and portfolio training sessions in different areas across New York as well as provide loans to small businesses or people who either have bad credit or are working to build credit.
 They also provide free legal service to small businesses on things like contract issues, commercial leasing issues or intellectual property issues.
 Here are some important takeaways from the event.

 Your basic Intellectual Property rights include Patents, Trademarks, Copyrights, Domain Names, and Website.